-“Having a community, some positive relationships, something to contribute, a balance of autonomy and interdependence, and some options, all contribute to good mental health”
+“Having a community, positive relationships, something to contribute, and a balance of autonomy all contribute to good mental health”

 While retirement might have a significant impact on mental health, in recent years, there has also been great emphasis on the importance of men’s mental health across all ages.